Mapping Observations

 If we want to get fancy we can also create interactive maps using the

-packages (see also the leaflet
+mapview packages (see also the leaflet for R

 package).